wpj3799/GPTScan-Bigger-Model/README.md

 3. Check the output

-The output results are located in each file’s directory:
+The output results are located in each file’s directory:<br />
+An example run of GPTScan on a Smart Contract HardHat project has been provided in the `/example_data_source/` directory.
+Utilize this output as a reference.<br />
 - Analysis output: `/data/0x000000/gptscan_output.json`
 - Metadata output: `/data/0x000000/gptscan_output.metadata.json`
 - GPTScan stdout: `/data/0x000000/gptscan_results.md`
-An example run of GPTScan on a Smart Contract HardHat project has been provided in the `/example_data_source/` directory.
-Utilize this output as a reference.

 ## Supported Project Types